-The Kavli Institute for Particle Astrophysics and Cosmology (KIPAC) at Stanford University and SLAC National Accelerator Laboratory is a young and vibrant research institute focused on answering a wide range of exciting and fundamental questions in astrophysics and cosmology.
+The Kavli Institute for Particle Astrophysics and Cosmology (KIPAC) at Stanford University and SLAC National Accelerator Laboratory is a vibrant research institute focused on answering a wide range of exciting and fundamental questions in astrophysics and cosmology.

 Kavli and Porat Fellowships

 The Kavli and Porat Fellowship programs are three-year fellowships that offer outstanding young scientists with experience in computation, instrumentation, observation and theory opportunities to develop innovative research programs in astrophysics and cosmology.
 Kavli and Porat Fellows will have the freedom to set their own research direction, but will have KIPAC faculty mentors and the opportunity to collaborate with existing KIPAC groups.

 New Joint Stanford-Santa Cruz Cosmology Fellowships

 We are offering a new independent four-year fellowship in cosmology (broadly defined) jointly with the University of California, Santa Cruz.
 This fellowship offers an opportunity to carry out independent research and to be connected with the vibrant cosmology programs at both Stanford and UCSC, which are located 50 miles apart.
 Fellows will choose a mentor at each institute and will split their time between the two institutes over the duration of the fellowship, including the option to spend two years at each institute.
 Preference will be given to applicants who have not done extensive prior postdoctoral work.

 Please apply here: Stanford - Santa Cruz Cosmology Fellowship